primaryobjects/Node.js-Material-Starter-Template/README.md

       p Hello World
 ```

-##Adding Components
+## Adding Components

 The template is compatible with all [Material Design Lite](https://getmdl.io/components/index.html) UI components.

-For example, to add a button to the page, edit index.jade and add the snippet:
+For example, to add a button to the page, edit index.pug and add the snippet:

 ```
 button.mdl-button.mdl-js-button.mdl-button--raised.mdl-js-ripple-effect.mdl-button--accent
   | My Button
 ```

-##Author
+## Author
 Kory Becker http://www.primaryobjects.com/kory-becker